-- Land use changes that may impact on the population viability of listed threatened species should be assessed by a specialist. - Rezoning in CBAs and ESAs: - In CBA1 and CBA2: Rezoning of properties to afford additional land use rights that will result in increased biodiversity loss should not be granted (i.e. permission to increase the permitted number of units per erf or per hectare should not be granted). - CBA2 may have alternative sites for the relevant target to be met elsewhere in the landscape.
+- In CBA1s and CBA2s: Rezoning of properties to afford additional land use rights that will result in increased biodiversity loss should not be granted (i.e. permission to increase the permitted number of units per erf or per hectare should not be granted). - CBA2 may have alternative sites for the relevant target to be met elsewhere in the landscape.
 Consequently, if the loss of CBA 2 is unavoidable, the biodiversity offset should be to identify an alternative CBA 2 site prior to the environmental authorisation or should be a condition specified in the environmental authorisation.
-Construction can therefore not proceed without the identification of an alternative CBA 2 site. - In ESA1: Rezoning of properties to afford additional land use rights that will result in increased impacts on ecological processes should not be granted, unless significant net conservation gains can be achieved, ecosystem functioning and connectivity of ESAs will not compromised, and biodiversity impacts with regard to species and habitats are of at an acceptable significance and mitigated where possible. - In highly modified ESA2s that are still important for supporting ecological processes: Current land uses should either be maintained or less intensive land uses permitted (e.g. game farming, game reserves, eco-tourism facilities, low density rural residential), intensification of land use should be avoided (e.g. a transition from extensive agriculture to urban or mining).
-If cultivation is no longer viable then these areas should be targeted for ecological restoration. - Infrastructure in CBA and ESA: - In CBA1: The installation of infrastructure in CBA 1s is not desirable and should only be considered if all alternative alignment and design options have been assessed and found to be non-viable.
-Under such conditions, at least a Basic Assessment (BA) should be undertaken, and if approved, a comprehensive Environmental Management Plan (EMP) must be developed and best-practice restoration efforts strictly implemented. - In CBA2: Should additional infrastructure be required in CBA 2, the requirements of threatened species should be taken into account.
+Construction can therefore not proceed without the identification of an alternative CBA 2 site. - In ESA 1s: Rezoning of properties to afford additional land use rights that will result in increased impacts on ecological processes should not be granted, unless significant net conservation gains can be achieved, ecosystem functioning and connectivity of ESAs will not compromised, and biodiversity impacts with regard to species and habitats are of at an acceptable significance and mitigated where possible. - In highly modified ESA2s that are still important for supporting ecological processes:

+Current land uses should either be maintained or less intensive land uses permitted (e.g. game farming, game reserves, eco-tourism facilities, low density rural residential), intensification of land use should be avoided (e.g. a transition from extensive agriculture to urban or mining).
+If cultivation is no longer viable then these areas should be targeted for ecological restoration. - Infrastructure in CBA and ESA: - In CBA1s: The installation of infrastructure in CBA 1s is not desirable and should only be considered if all alternative alignment and design options have been assessed and found to be non-viable.
+Under such conditions, at least a Basic Assessment (BA) should be undertaken, and if approved, a comprehensive Environmental Management Plan (EMP) must be developed and best-practice restoration efforts strictly implemented. - In CBA2s: Should additional infrastructure be required in CBA 2, the requirements of threatened species should be taken into account.
 At least a Basic Assessment (BA) should be undertaken for any development which results in the intensification of land use, and if intensification of land use is approved, an Environmental Management Plan (EMP) must be developed to minimize impacts on threatened species. - Infrastructure developments should be limited to existing degraded / modified footprints, if and where present. - In ESA2: Infrastructure should be designed to avoid additional impacts on ecological processes (e.g. ensuring that hydrological functioning of runoff flow rate, quantity and quality are not impacted; or, landscape connectivity is not reduced through, for example, fencing). - Units carefully dispersed or clumped to achieve least impact, particularly with regard to threatened species, habitat loss and fragmentation. - A site development plan should be compiled and approved by the municipality and LEDET. - A services report should be compiled by a professional engineer and a services agreement drawn up with the local municipality.
 Long term maintenance of infrastructure should be indicated, for example road, sewage and water supply infrastructure.

-Consult the Mopani District Bioregional Plan Guidelines - Part 4, Tables 3 - 7 - for additional support.
+Consult the Mopani District Bioregional Plan Guidelines - Part 4, Tables 3 - 7 - for additional support

-5.1 Guide to integrating the Critical Biodiversity Areas Map into Environmental Impact Assessments & land use change applications
+5.1 Guide to integrating the Critical Biodiversity Areas map into Environmental Impact Assessments & land use change applications